PEOPLEFIRST

 Providers

-Behavioral-health organizations running clinics, community programs, and rural services.
+Behavioral health organizations running clinics, community programs, and rural services.
 Ground-truth on what reform actually changes for the people doing the work.

 Voice of the person